Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week_2023-Q3/data-science-week-summer-2023.md

 First off, get a team together.
 The datathon is meant to be a collaborative experience where you work alongside a variety of expertises.

-### Read the book (or at least pretend to)
+### Read the book (or at least skim through it)

-The materials we will use are based on the freely available [Introduction to Statistical Learning][isl-book] book.
+The materials we will use are loosely based on the freely available [Introduction to Statistical Learning][isl-book] book.
 If you're interested in data science, statistical learning or machine learning, this book would be a great place to start.
 BDSi also organizes a yearly [reading club][ws-asl] around this book.

 ### Install R, RStudio, and tidyverse